 Even if the strategy is a good one, it cannot justify destroying the environment of a growing residential area which was there before the development, or for flouting environmental regulations.

 This community has already spent the last seven years fighting proposals for a Waste to Energy incinerator on an Eastern Creek site.
 Only recently, the NSW government finally announced that the controversial technology would not be developed in Western Sydney.
 This followed a No Incinerator community campaign that included public meetings, court appearances, protests, parliamentary motions and pressure on local MPs, as well as detailed objections to proposals by Bingo director Ian Malouf.
 (Malouf’s incinerator project was not part of Bingo’s Eastern Creek Recycling projects.)

 After the overview of Bingo’s activities at the webinar, the three new proposals were outlined briefly.
-But it was only when I saw this screenshot near the end of the presentation that I realised how long that two of the three projects had been in the pipeline.
+But it was only when I saw this screenshot near the end of the presentation that I realised that two of the three projects had been in the pipeline for several years.
 The community were the last to be told.
 The giveaway word was SEARS.

 Screenshot of Slide 38 in 42 page Bingo Presentation.
 You can view the whole presentation here.

 Many residents would not know what is meant by SEARs.
 SEAR is an acronym for the Department of Planning Industry and Environment’s Secretary Environmental Assessment Requirements that DPIE issue after a proposal is put forward.
 By the time these are issued, those proposing the development have already done quite a bit of work.
 The SEARs guide the environmental process.